Caesar (1810 ship)

 Caesar was launched in 1810 on the Thames River.
 She sailed first as a West Indiaman, and then after 1814 to the East Indies under a license from the British East India Company (EIC).
-In 1817 she repatriated from Batavia to London Lord William Amherst and the offices and crew of HMS Alceste.
+In 1817 she repatriated from Batavia to London Lord William Amherst and the officers and crew of HMS Alceste.
 Caesar was last listed in 1825.

 Career

 Caesar enters Lloyd's Register in 1810 with J. Fowler, master, Fowler & Co., owner, and trade London–Jamaica.
 Captain Jonathon Fowler acquired a letter of marque on 10 November 1810.

 On 13 October 1812 Captain James Shand acquired a letter of marque.
 Lloyd's Register for 1813 shows Caesar's master changing from Fowler to Shand.
 In 1814 M. Fowler replaced J. Shand.

 The Register of Shipping for 1816 shows Caesar's master changing from Shand to Taylor, her owner from Fowlgen to C.H.
 Turner, and her trade from London–Jamaica to Bombay.
 The EIC had lost its monopoly on the trade between England and India and Caesar acquired a licence from the EIC to trade with India.
 Captain J. Taylor sailed from England in December 1816, bound for Fort William, India.

 In 1817 Lord Amherst was returning on HMS Alceste from his embassy to China.
 On 18 February Alceste grounded on one of the many hidden reefs in the Java Sea.
 She was wrecked, and first Lord Amherst and his party, and then the rest of Alceste's officers and crew reached Batavia.
 Lord Amherst then engaged Caesar, which was at Batavia, to take all the survivors back to England.

 Caesar sailed on 17 April with Lord Amherst, his party, and the officers and men of Alceste.
 Several events marked the voyage.
 (Different sources give inconsistent dates for arrival and departure dates for Caesar's stops on her way home.)